Irritable Bowel Syndrome (IBS)

 FODMAP refers to fermentable oligosaccharides, disaccharides, monosaccharides and polyols, which are short-chain carbohydrates (sugars) that are often more difficult for the small intestine to absorb.

-The Low-FODMAP diet is a temporary restrictive diet that allows the patient to discern what foods may be causing IBS symptoms.
+The Low-FODMAP diet is a temporary restrictive diet that allows the patient to discern what foods may be causing their IBS symptoms.
 This involves avoiding FODMAP foods and slowly reintroducing them into your diet to see how your digestive system responds.

 Summary